kyma-incubator/hack-showcase/docs/slack-connector/installation.md

 ## Overview

-The Slack Connector is a component which allows interaction with Slack API from inside of Kyma environment.
-The simplest way to install Slack Connector in Kyma is to install it as an Add-On.
+The Slack Connector is a component which allows interaction with the Slack API from inside of Kyma environment.
+The simplest way to install the Slack Connector in Kyma is to install it as an Add-On.

 ## Installation in Kyma as an Add-On